The PhD Project Annual Conference

-No. The PhD Project is a network of Black/African Americans, Hispanic/Latinx and Native Americans (U.S. citizens or permanent U.S. residents) who are interested in getting more information about business doctoral programs.
+No. The PhD Project is a network of Black/African Americans, Hispanic/Latinx and Native Americans/Canadian Indigenous (U.S. citizens, permanent U.S. residents, or DACA recipients) who are interested in getting more information about business doctoral programs.
 The network is comprised of current doctoral students, faculty and doctoral program directors who help provide access to information and resources about doctoral studies in the business area.

 Click here to view our webinar: A Path to a Business PhD.
 This will answer many of your questions regarding this process and whether or not you should apply to our annual conference.

-The PhD Project Conference is a 3-Day event that takes place annually, each November in Chicago.
-The conference provides a rare networking and information gathering opportunity for Black/African Americans, Latinx/Hispanic Americans and Native Americans (U.S. Citizens or Permanent U.S. Residents) interested in pursuing a business Ph.D. to become a business school professor.
+The PhD Project Conference is a 2-Day event and held each March in Chicago.
+The conference provides a rare networking and information gathering opportunity for Black/African Americans, Latinx/Hispanic Americans and Native Americans/Canadian Indigenous (U.S. Citizens, Permanent U.S. Residents, or DACA recipients) interested in pursuing a business Ph.D. to become a business school professor.

 The conference is invitation only.
 There is an application, which must be completed and submitted for consideration.
 All applications are reviewed by heads of doctoral programs.
-If you are invited, The PhD Project will pay for your round trip airfare (domestic travel only), and your hotel stay (shared room with another conference attendee) for the 2 nights during the conference.
+If you are invited, The PhD Project will pay for your round-trip airfare (domestic travel only), and your hotel stay for 1 night during the conference.